puffinrocks/puffin/README.md

 ## Introduction

 The goal of the project is to allow average, tech-oriented user to run web applications with ease.
+The idea is to create an easy to host, technology agnostic private cloud.
 The ultimate aim is to achieve greater decentralization of web services, such as social networks, file sharing, blog or email.

 While many other tools are looking at containers as a way to run massive applications, Puffin concentrates on lightweight ones, each serving just a handful of people.